Indang: 2008–2021: Tagaytay water crisis

-In 2008, Previous Mayor Bienvenido Dimero issued a certification to PTK2 H2O authorising it "to utilise, use, or tap" four rivers in Indang.
-After the certification in 2008, the company began ground clearing operations and excavation in Barangay Kayquit II.

-Meanwhile, the Save Waters of Indang Movement criticized the DENR Region IV-A for issuing an Environmental Compliance Certificate (ECC) without the required Environmental Impact Statement (EIS) that would assess the possible environmental hazards the project would cause.

-PTK2 H2O also only secured the ECC after the water permits were issued.
+In 2008, Mayor Bienvenido Dimero issued a certification to PTK2 H2O Corporation authorizing it "to utilize, use, or tap" four rivers in Indang.
+The company then began ground clearing and excavation in Kayquit II.
+The Save Waters of Indang Movement criticized the Department of Environment and Natural Resources (DENR) for issuing an environmental compliance certificate (ECC) without the required environmental impact statement (EIS), arguing that the ECC was incomplete and issued only after water permits were granted.